mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Commander Gant, as he prefers to be called, is one of the few Imperial military commanders ever to be tried and convicted of an atrocity

 - during a war with a rebellious border noble, Gant ordered his commandos to board and capture the noble’s flagship.
 He then programmed the flagship to crash into the planetary fortress below.
-Thousands died when the ship smashed into the castle at hundreds of kilometres an hour.
+Thousands died when the ship smashed into the castle at hundreds of kilometers an hour.
 Relations of the dead noble used their influence to ensure Gant was incarcerated at Tarkwall, rather than a more suitable military prison.